Azure/batch-shipyard/docs/97-faq.md

       [here](https://social.msdn.microsoft.com/Forums/azure/en-US/home?forum=azurebatch).
 * I don't have enough core (or other) quota.
 How do I increase it?
   * Please see this [page](https://docs.microsoft.com/en-us/azure/batch/batch-quota-limit).
+* How do new versions and backward compatiblity work?
+  * Versioning follows `MAJOR.MINOR.PATCH`:
+    * `MAJOR`-level changes typically will be very large modifications for supporting new features that may fundamentally change how Batch Shipyard works.
+Expect breaking changes at this level.
+Prior deprecation paths may be removed.
+    * `MINOR`-level changes typically will be small to significant changes for supporting new features introduced at the Azure Batch level or integration efforts and features that supplement the current feature set.
+While breaking changes may happen, we will try to minimize the impact for these changes by providing a deprecation path forward if feasible.
+    * `PATCH`-level changes are typically hotfixes or non-breaking additions.
+  * We realize that introducing breaking changes are inconvenient and often burdensome for users.
+However, we need to achieve a balance of iterating quickly to deliver new solutions and features not only encompassing core Azure Batch and other Azure services but extending to include other technologies at the intersection of cloud Batch processing, HPC, containerization and Big Compute.
+  * You can always lock in your deployments to a specific version by using a specific release archive, checking out to a specific release tag if using the git repository for consuming releases, or using a specific release tag for the Batch Shipyard CLI Docker image.
+This will allow you to upgrade on your schedule and at your own convenience.
 * Feature X is missing.
 Can you add support for it?
   * Please open an [issue](https://github.com/Azure/batch-shipyard/issues)
     regarding your request.
 Pull requests are always welcome!